Skip To Main Content

 School Counselor

-In our community, we will be
+In our community, we will:

 We are now in year five of our school wide positive behavior system (PBIS).
 We are continuing to focus on Who’s Wise Words of kindness, respect, responsibility and safety at school.
 You may notice Who’s Wise Words posters around the school and may have heard your children talking about “positive pellets”.
 Positive pellets are distributed by staff in the building when we notice students following one or more of Who’s Wise Words by showing kindness, respect, responsibility, and safety.